“I hear and I forget. I see and I remember. I do and I understand.” – Confucius

 You may remember that the 2008 Olympic opening ceremony kicked off with a quote from Confucius—an adage that it’s a great pleasure to have friends come to visit from afar.
 Later we also saw three thousand performers -–dressed as Confucius’ disciples—parade through the Bird’s Nest Stadium.
 Clearly, the Chinese like this guy.

 To understand the Chinese mind, you need to start with Confucius (552-479BC).
 Arguably the most influential person in Chinese history, Confucius and his teachings continue to exert a deep influence on society even in modern China today.

-First, what Confucianism is not.
+First, let’s start with what Confucianism is not.
 Though many temples were built in his honor, it’s not a religion in the Western sense.
 There’s no god.
 Nor are there priests, shrines or churches.
-You won’t find people running around calling themselves a Confucianist.
+You won’t find people running around calling themselves a “Confucianist.”

-Instead, he was more of a statesman and philosopher.
-Confucius lived during a time of great chaos and conflict, known as the Spring and Autumn era.
+Instead, Confucius can be considered more of a statesman and philosopher.
+He lived during a time of great chaos and conflict, known as the Spring and Autumn era.
 The great question of the day was: “What’s the best way to order society and government?”

 In a nutshell, Confucianism is a complex system of social and political ethics based on filial piety, kinship, loyalty and righteousness.
 His teachings covers a wide range—from how a “true gentleman” should behaves in his daily life (down to how he eats with proper decorum) to how a ruler should govern (with a benevolent concern for the well-being of his subjects).

 In other words, it’s a kind of moral guide and prescription for good government— one that values hierarchy, group orientation, and respect for age and tradition.
 But the Confucian system is based on a practical kind of morality—you won’t find any abstract principles of “good” and “evil”.